gokcenazakyol/Machine-Learning-Papers/README.md

 - Generative Adversarial Nets
 ### Natural Language Processing
 - It's Not Just Size That Matters Small Language Models Are Also Few-Shot Learners
+- Automatically Identifying Words That Can Serve as Labels for Few-Shot Text Classification